electricgecko/MARK/readme.md

 ## Usage
 - To add an image, click the M A R K bookmarklet.
 Saveable images are marked by a yellow frame.
 Click an image to save it to your collection.
 If an image cannot be added, try opening it in its own tab by selecting *open image in new tab* from your browser's context menu.
 - Within M A R K, **shift click** one or more images to select them.
 With images selected, click on a folder on the right hand side to add them to this folder.
 Click in white space to remove selection.
 - To sort images into folders on touch-based devices, force touch an image.
-The select the desired folder from the list.
+Select the desired folder from the list.
 Tap ✕ to cancel the operation.
 - While hovering an image, click on the **×** in the upper right corner to delete the image from your collection.
 - Drag an image file from your desktop into the M A R K browser window to upload it.
 - Press **+** and **-** to change thumbnail image size.